BMiguelDev/product-viewer/README.md

 # Product Viewer App

-#### This App allows you see, sort and filter a list of products, as well as paginate through them.
+#### This App allows you upload a JSON data file and see, sort and filter a list of products, as well as paginate through them.

 #### Developed using React, Typescript and Sass